-Eligible jobs, for which you may recruit through the Career Center, consist of professional duties and salaries or hourly wages.
-Full commission-based positions and opportunities that require candidates to pay fees for application processes, training, equipment, or other job-related expenses are not supported by the Career Center.
-Additionally, the Career Center does not support positions that are based in home offices or private residences.
+Eligible jobs for which you may recruit through the Career Center consist of professional duties and salaries or hourly wages.
+The Career Center does not support full commission-based positions, opportunities that require candidates to pay fees for application processes, training, equipment, or other job-related expenses, positions that are based in home offices or private residences, pyramid schemes or brand ambassadors, or food or personal service positions.
+Additionally, all businesses posting jobs and internships must operate lawfully under federal, state, and local laws and regulations.

 Acceptable internships provide students with structured learning experiences, regular supervision, and exposure to professional aspects of chosen fields.

-In order to utilize Career Center services, you and your organization must adhere to the following policy:
+In order to utilize Career Center services, you and your organization must comply with American University regulations and applicable federal, state, and local laws, including:

 NACE PRINCIPLES FOR PROFESSIONAL CONDUCT

-The Career Center ascribes to Principles for Professional Practice, set forth by the National Association of Colleges and Employers, and expects employers to review and honor Principles for Employment Professionals.
+The Career Center ascribes to Principles for Ethical Professional Practice, set forth by the National Association of Colleges and Employers, and expects employers to review and adhere to them as well.

 THIRD-PARTY RECRUITMENT POLICIES

-Third-party recruiters must adhere to NACE Principles for Third-Party Recruiters and may recruit AU students and alumni at the discretion of the Career Center.
+Third-party recruiters must adhere to the AU Career Center's Third-Party Recruitment Policies and may recruit AU students and alumni at the discretion of the Career Center.

 EMPLOYER RECRUITMENT GUIDELINES

 You may only use campus facilities, reserved by the Career Center on your behalf, for the purpose of recruiting AU students and alumni for eligible jobs and internships.
-Information session room requests and tabling are subject to availability.
+You must declare your presence on campus to the AU Career Center and be sponsored by our office in order to meet with students and alumni.

 WEATHER EMERGENCY OPERATION PLAN